-The Tri County Area School District is a smoke free and drug free campus.
+The Tri County Area School District is a tobacco, smoke/vape free, and drug free campus.
 The use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful.
 Our school District clearly prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students on school premises or as any part of any of its activities.